 Please note, the monitor has no control over this configuration, so the display rotation must be configured from within the host device.

-Yes, the USBC-PDMON can be used with several different models of USB-C equipped smartphones and tablets, although there are some important notes to keep in mind:
+Yes, the USBC-PDMON can be used with several different models of USB-C equipped smartphones and tablets, including iPhones, iPads, and Android devices, although there are some important notes to keep in mind:

 In our experience helping others, many phones and tablets cannot output the required 15W of power through their USB-C ports, so a USB-C power adapter would be required.